 The above are examples where the Book of Revelation refers to the same event in more than one place.
-One reason for this is that Revelation, at times, jumps back in time.
+One reason for this is that Revelation, at times, jumps back in time to explain the events that led up to that point in time.
 For example:

 Revelation 6 ends with “the great day of their wrath” (Rev 6:17) when the mountains and islands disappear due to a massive earthquake (Rev 6:12-14).
-But then Revelation 7 continues with an angel ascending from the east with the seal of God, instructing the winds to be delayed until all of God’s servants are sealed (Rev 7:1-3).
-The sealing of God’s servants must precede “the great day of their wrath.”
+But then Revelation 7 continues with an angel ascending from the east with the seal of God, instructing four angels to hold back the four winds until all of God’s servants are sealed (Rev 7:1-3).
+Obviously, the sealing of God’s servants must precede the catastrophes of the sixth seal.

-In the sixth trumpet in chapter 9, a third of mankind is killed.
-Revelation 10 begins with an angel that comes down out of heaven with a new message, contained in a little open book.
+In the sixth trumpet (chapter 9), a third of mankind is killed (Rev 9:18).
+Revelation 10 begins with an angel that comes down out of heaven with a new message, contained in a little open book (Rev 10:1-2).
 John is instructed to eat this book and “prophesy again concerning many peoples and nations and tongues and kings” (Rev 10:11).
 Logically, John, representing the church, receives the message for the world before a third of them are killed.